|Guide||♦||15 Triplogs||1 Topic|

 Mormon Ridge Trail #269, Mormon Canyon Trail #352 & Saulsbury Trail #263 lead from the road up West Turkey Creek (FR 41) to the Crest Trail in the vicinity of Chiricahua and Flys Peak.
-Since their trailheads are all located fairly close together they offer a number of possibilities for loop routes into the Chiricahua Wilderness high country.
+Since their trailheads are all located relatively close together, they offer several possibilities for loop routes into the Chiricahua Wilderness high country.

-Mormon Ridge and Mormon Canyon Trails are both located south of Saulsbury and are aimed almost directly at Chiricahua Peak.
-Mormon Ridge is quite steep and many choose to follow it down, rather than up, if they use the trails to form a loop.
+Mormon Ridge and Mormon Canyon Trails are located south of Saulsbury and aim almost directly at Chiricahua Peak.
+Mormon Ridge is quite steep, and many choose to follow it down, rather than up if they use the trails to form a loop.
 Since it clings to the south-facing slope of Mormon Canyon, it can also be quite hot.
 These trails cross near the head of Mormon Canyon.
-From that junction, Mormon Ridge goes north toward Cima Park and Mormon Canyon goes south to Chiricahua Saddle.
+From that junction, Mormon Ridge goes north toward Cima Park, and Mormon Canyon goes south to Chiricahua Saddle.
 Both are points along the Crest Trail #270.
 These trails traverse a wide range of biologic zones.
-Starting out among plants characteristic of the Upper Sonoran Desert such as Schott's yucca and silverleaf oak, the trails climb into a forest of Engelmann spruce, a species found as far north as British Columbia.
-Mormon Canyon Trail passes through a picturesque riparian area that includes a number of Rocky Mountain maples.
+Starting among plants characteristic of the Upper Sonoran Desert, such as Schott's Yucca and Silverleaf Oak, the trails climb into a forest of Engelmann Spruce, a species found as far north as British Columbia.
+Mormon Canyon Trail passes through a picturesque riparian area that includes Rocky Mountain Maples.
 Those who visit in autumn will want to pass this way and enjoy the fall colors.

 Check out the Official Route and Triplogs.